-The Company will ensure compliance with this Charter and will:
+The Company will ensure compliance with this Continuous Disclosure Policy and will:

-- a. disclose price sensitive information to the ASX as soon as it becomes aware of that information; - b. ensure that the information is not false, misleading or deceptive so as to avoid creating what would constitute a false market; and - c. ensure that the information is disclosed clearly (expressed objectively), accurately and is complete.
+- a. disclose price sensitive information to the ASX as soon as it becomes aware of that information; - b. ensure copies of presentation materials are available via the ASX Market Announcements Platform in advance of any presentation to new and substantive investors and analysts; - c. ensure that the information is not false, misleading or deceptive so as to avoid creating what would constitute a false market; and - d. ensure that the information is disclosed clearly (expressed objectively), accurately and is complete.

-In doing so the Company will ensure compliance with Listing Rule 15.7 that requires an entity not to release information to anyone until it has given the information to the ASX and has received an acknowledgement from the ASX that the information has been released to the market.
+In doing so, the Company will ensure compliance with Listing Rule 15.7 that requires an entity not to release information to anyone until it has given the information to the ASX and has received an acknowledgement from the ASX that the information has been released to the market.